NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 SfS with multiple images in the presence of shadows
 ---------------------------------------------------

 In this section we will run ``sfs`` with multiple images.
 We would like to be able to see if SfS improves the accuracy of the DEM rather than just adding detail to it.
 We evaluate this using the following (admittedly imperfect) approach.
-We resample the original images by a factor of 10, run stereo with them, followed by SfS using the stereo result as an initial guess and with the resampled images.
-As ground truth, we create a DEM from the original images at 1 meter/pixel, which we bring closer to the initial guess for SfS using ``pc_align``.
+We reduce the resolution of the original images by a factor of 10, run stereo with them, followed by SfS using the stereo result as an initial guess and with the resampled images.
+As ground truth, we create a DEM from the original images at the higher resolution of 1 meter/pixel, which we bring closer to the initial guess for SfS using ``pc_align``.
 We would like to know if running SfS brings us even closer to this “ground truth” DEM.

 The most significant challenge in running SfS with multiple images is that shape-from-shading is highly sensitive to errors in camera position and orientation.
-The ``sfs`` tool can improve these by floating them during optimization and by using a coarse-to-fine scheme, where the problem is first solved using subsampled images and terrain then it is successively refined.

-Yet this process can be unreliable.
 It is suggested to bundle-adjust the cameras first (:numref:`bundle_adjust`).

 It is important to note that bundle adjustment may fail if the images have sufficiently different illumination, as it will not be able to find matches among images.
-A solution to this is discussed in :numref:`sfs-lola`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination, and sorting those by Sun azimuth angle.
+A solution to this is discussed in :numref:`sfs-lola`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination.
+It is suggested that these images be sorted by Sun azimuth angle, then they should be mapprojected, and visual inspection be used to verify that the illumination is changing gradually.
+The bundle adjustment program should be invoked with the images sorted this way.

 To make bundle adjustment and stereo faster, we first crop the images, such as shown below (the crop parameters can be determined via